Green Mark Wood

 - His wife Mary Jane LeGrand became a widow at his death.

-- He was buried at Oakland Cemetery in Navasota, Grimes County, Texas.
+- He was interred at Oakland Cemetery, Navasota, Grimes County, Texas.

 - A single grave marker identifies the graves of Green Mark Wood and Mary Jane LeGrand.

 - Charts: Descendants of ABERCROMBIE Charles & Edwina Malinda "Dicey" Booth, Descendants of LeGRAND John & Margaret Chambers, Descendants of WOOD William & Lydia Ballentine

 Family: Mary Jane LeGrand b.
 23 January 1830, d.
 19 March 1900

 - Rush Brevard Wood+ b.
 31 January 1847, d.
 1 December 1932

 - Solomon William Wood+ b.
 26 January 1849, d.
 5 October 1922

 - Robert Cummings Wood+ b.
 4 February 1851, d.
 7 January 1923

 - Martha Frances P. Wood+ b.
 18 January 1853, d.
 22 May 1912